TES3MP/CoreScripts/tutorials/Introduction.md

 As a quick introduction, [take a look at examples](Examples.md).

-Consider joning the [TES3MP Discord server](https://discord.gg/ECJk293).
+Consider joining the [TES3MP Discord server](https://discord.gg/ECJk293).
 There you will find:
 * `#scripting_help` here you can ask questions about writing TES3MP server scripts
 * `#custom_scripts` a catalogue of existing scripts.
 Use them as advanced examples, or maybe add your own scripts to the list!